 Kirstin Dunlap’s work is deeply rooted in her understanding of the personal connection between the body and the Earth.
 Every individual’s life experience is shaped by their relationship with these two bodies—both of which undergo growth, erosion, and decay processes.

-Ashe Martin is an artist in Cortland, New York, and the owner of Forged from Ashe Studios, a multi-medium art studio where she teaches with a focus on the art of mosaics.
+Ashe Martin is Cortland-based artist and the owner of Forged from Ashe Studios, a multi-medium art studio where she teaches with a focus on the art of mosaics.
 With over 20 years of experience, she encourages all age ranges and skill levels to get creative.
-Ashe is a live painter, installation artist, public art advocate, teaching artist and mural painter expressing a love of color and texture in her work.
+Martin is a live painter, installation artist, public art advocate, teaching artist and mural painter expressing a love of color and texture in her work.

 Catherine Spencer is a Central New York–based artist whose work explores the intersections of human experience, ecological resilience, and constructed environments.
 Drawing inspiration from the landscapes and materials of her childhood, she transforms found and human-made materials into biomorphic sculptures and imagined ecosystems that invite viewers to consider the shifting relationships between nature, memory, and transformation.